 Your Heart is Dancing When You Dance

-Dancing provides a great overall high-impact aerobic workout.
+benefits of dance provides a great overall high-impact aerobic workout.
 Like other forms of aerobic exercise.
 Dance strengthens the heart, lungs and circulatory system, varied movements also improve core strength, coordination, balance, flexibility, muscle tone and spatial awareness, unlike some other aerobic exercises like jogging, most types of dance can be easily modified to meet different physical limitations.

-Dancing exercise works in many ways to prevent heart disease, two of the most important are by reducing blood pressure and allowing blood vessels to be more compliant (more compliant means that they become less stiff and it’s less likely for fat to accumulate and clog up the vessels), results like these have been proven over and over again.
+Benefits of dance works in many ways to prevent heart disease, two of the most important are by reducing blood pressure and allowing blood vessels to be more compliant (more compliant means that they become less stiff and it’s less likely for fat to accumulate and clog up the vessels), results like these have been proven over and over again.

-In addition to the above health benefits, dancing has been shown to help improve other markers not just of improved health, but quality of life an American Heart Association study showed that older patients who suffered heart failure, and who subsequently enrolled in a dance class, had improved oxygen levels, artery elasticity and other cardiac indicators compared to people who did other forms of exercise, and the dancing group experienced better sleep.
+In addition to the above health benefits, benefits of dance been shown to help improve other markers not just of improved health, but quality of life an American Heart Association study showed that older patients who suffered heart failure, and who subsequently enrolled in a dance class, had improved oxygen levels, artery elasticity and other cardiac indicators compared to people who did other forms of exercise, and the dancing group experienced better sleep.
 It`s really amazing that one of the benefits of dance is helping older people to overcome their heart issues and enjoy life.

 an inactive lifestyle has a negative impact on our health.